jsakamoto/FindRazorSourceFile/README.md

 Due to this reliance on CSS scope IDs, there are several limitations:

-- **Components Without Direct HTML Elements:** If a `.razor` file contains only child components (and no direct HTML elements), then no CSS scope ID is injected for that file.
+- **Components Without Direct HTML Elements:** If a `.razor` file contains only child components (and no direct HTML elements), no CSS scope ID is injected for that file.
 As a result, FindRazorSourceFile cannot detect such components in the rendered DOM.
 - **Ambiguous boundaries in complex components:** If a component contains multiple root-level HTML elements, the tool may misidentify component boundaries or highlight unexpected regions in the DOM.

 These behaviors are inherent to the current implementation, which depends exclusively on CSS scope IDs to determine the source of rendered DOM elements.